tada/pljava/.github/ISSUE_TEMPLATE/ask-question.md

 ---

 <!--
-Please provide as many details as possible, so we can provide the best answer -->
+Please provide as many details as possible, so we can provide the best answer

+PS: Please verify that the question wasn't already answered in another GitHub issue -->